dottjt/plastic/other/unused/05-date-unused.md

 Engulfed in common ivy.

+Intertwined in

 ### Supermarket

 "Did you always think we'd date?" she said, almost rhetorically, expecting me to cave in an

 She had to get a packet of tampons and a

+sounded like the kind of thing you'd expect from a pickled Southern Whore

+tease with a line of coke at ease